Welcome: I come in peace, a Zimbabwe greeting — Tod Gobledale, UK

 ‘WELCOME.’

-Who here at our church who tries to make people coming to church feel welcome?
+Who here at our church tries to make people coming to church feel welcome? … take responses

-In Zimbabwe [where I used to live] there is a special way to greet people.
-There we shake hands in a special way, to say WELCOME.
+In Zimbabwe there is a special way to greet people.
+There people shake hands in a special way, to say WELCOME.
 To say, “You are safe here.”

 There are many snakes in Zimbabwe.
 And many of them are… poisonous!
 So many people carry a big heavy stick, called a Knobkerrie, to protect themselves.
-And sometimes when people were fighting, they would use a knobkerrie as a weapon.
+In the old days, when people were fighting, they would use a knobkerrie as a weapon.

 When the people greet one another, they use a two-handed handshake.
 They still shake with one hand, and the other hand grasps the wrist of the shaking hand, so they are clasped together.